 3.1 Monte Carlo simulation of the areas affected by ballistic projectiles

 Three complementary models were developed to produce the probabilistic ballistic hazard maps presented in the Results section.
 These models differ in the way they statistically combine the distributions of directions and distances of ballistic projectiles.
 The spatial domain was parameterized in polar coordinates (d, θ) in [0, +∞) × [0, 360°], i.e., the distance and the direction with respect to a center located at 518400 E, 4293900 N, UTM WGS84, Zone 33N, that is approximately the center of the Crater Terrace.
+Notably, the involvement of distinct and/or multiple craters in the different events is not explicitly considered here as such variability is included in the considered azimuthal and radial uncertainties; in fact, all vents are generally located within ca. 100-150 m from this center (more details in Bevilacqua et al., (submitted)).

 Every model provides a spatial function H(k)(d, θ), with k=1,2,3, that estimates the probability to be in an area affected by ballistic fallout.
 All these estimates are conditional on the occurrence of a major explosion or paroxysm and are time-homogeneous in the way they account for past events data.
+The main scripts are available in Bevilacqua and Neri (2026).

 The first model, called Model 1, is the most obvious and directly utilizes the spatial frequency of past events, accounting for the observed dependency between distance and direction.
 Specifically, at each point (d, θ) in the map, we estimate the percentage of explosions that affected that point.
 That is: